12 common questions when you start ReactJS

 A few months ago, I decided to start on React Native and planned to build a prototype for a client.
 I went through the documentation, and I decided to have a quick look at reactjs.

-In the first look, react sounds interesting and enjoyable syntax to write with.
-However, after some trying, there are some significant questions I faced which I am sharing with you here.
+At first glance, React sounds like an interesting and enjoyable syntax to write with.
+However, after some trying, there are some significant questions I faced, which I am sharing with you here.
 I found some of the answers as I checked many references and video conferences.

 1. Why not move to ReactJS